toddlock0/2D-Physics-Engine/README.md

 Masses, Springs, Gravity, Collision

 In development:
-Circles of different sizes with weighted collision Rigid and soft bodies
+Objects of different sizes with weighted collisions Rigid and soft bodies